pupscub/LLM-Detect/README.md

 # LLM-Detection using DeBERTa-v3

 A deep learning solution for detecting AI-generated text using fine-tuned DeBERTa-v3 model.
-This project aims to distinguish between human-written and AI-generated text content[1].
+This project aims to distinguish between human-written and AI-generated text content.

 ## Problem Overview